 Some States are building Driverless Testing Grounds: According to The New York Times, "[States are] financing research centers, building fake suburbs and, perhaps most important, going light on regulation, all in an effort to attract a rapidly growing industry."
 For instance, a fake town is being built outside of Lakeland, Florida lined with sidewalks, intersections, and shops.
 Virginia has blocked off an entire 70-mile combination of highway, arterial roads, and urban streets.
 There's a fake city being built in the middle of the New Mexico desert capable of holding an imaginary population of 35,000 people.
-And more states are jumping onboard quickly.
+And more states are jumping onboard testing sites quickly.

 Back to Home